NixOS/nix/doc/manual/src/language/advanced-attributes.md

     useful for very trivial derivations (such as `writeText` in Nixpkgs) that are cheaper to build than to substitute from a binary cache.

+    You may disable the effects of this attibute by enabling the `always-allow-substitutes` configuration option in Nix.

     > **Note**
     >
     > You need to have a builder configured which satisfies the